timminator/Spatial-Media-Metadata-Injector/README.md

 # Usage

 Go to the releases page and decide between the GUI and CLI version.
-Download it and unzip it to your desired location.
+Follow the instructions of the Setup Installer or download the archive and unzip it to your desired location.

 ## CLI Usage